 For those taxpayers without an AFS, the taxpayer must: a) have a policy at the beginning of the year to expense either (i) items costing less than $500; or (ii) items which have a useful life of not more than twelve months, but limited to $500 for each item.

 The taxpayer is required to make an affirmative election on a timely filed tax return with respect to all items which are covered under the de minimis rule.
 This can include items which are materials and supplies.

 The new regulations replace the judicial tests with what is commonly referred to as the BAR standard.
 Costs will have to be capitalized if they produce a Betterment to the property; an Adaptation to new use of the property; or a Restoration of the property.
-All costs must be examined in light of these three standards to determine if one is satisfied and therefore capitalization is required.
+All costs must be examined in light of these three standards to determine if one is satisfied and, therefore, capitalization required.

 A Betterment constitutes an amount paid which either:

 - Improves a material condition or defect which existed prior to the acquisition of the property or which arose during production.

 - Is reasonably expected to materially increase the UOP (physical enlargement, expansion or extension).

 - Is reasonably expected to produce a material increase in the capacity, productivity, efficiency, strength or quality of the Unit of Property.